 Contributory Fault in Illinois

 According to 735 ILCS 5/13-202, there is a general two-year statute of limitations on personal injury lawsuits, and most car accident cases will be subject to this time limit.
-If you fail to take legal action by the deadline in your case, your lawsuit may be dismissed, and you may be unable to recover compensation for your damages.
+If you fail to take legal action by the deadline in your case, your lawsuit may be dismissed, and you may be unable to recover any compensation for your damages.
 A lawyer can help you file your case on time and meet appropriate deadlines.

 Call The Kryder Law Group, LLC Today